Colin McGrath: Political career

 McGrath was first elected to the Down District Council in 2005 as a councillor for the SDLP.
 He served as both chair and vice-chair, becoming the youngest ever chair of the local council.
 In 2014 he was elected to the newly formed Newry, Mourne & Down District Council.

 He entered Assembly politics when he contested the 2016 Northern Ireland Assembly election, being elected with 5,110 first-preference votes alongside fellow SDLP candidate Sinéad Bradley.
 The third and incumbent SDLP candidate, Seán Rogers, was not elected and so lost his seat.
 He was re-elected in the 2017 snap NI Assembly election.
 During his time in the Assembly, McGrath served as a member of the Education Committee, Business Committee and Procedures Committee.

 McGrath has highlighted rural issues, accessibility to local services such as the Downe Hospital and youth issues as his main priorities.
 He has criticised the eleven-plus transfer system, arguing that a level playing field is required and condemning the branding of 11-year-old children as "failures" if they fail to achieve high marks.
 He supports his party position that academic selection "brands a large portion of children as failures and puts an inordinate amount of pressure on them".
 He has however argued that the debate is about academic selection rather than a disapproval of Grammar schools.

-He currently serves as chairman and Health Spokesperson for the SDLP.
+He has also served as chairman and Health Spokesperson for the SDLP.

+McGrath ran in South Down at the 2024 general election, finishing second with 10,418 votes (23.0%), to Sinn Féin's Chris Hazzard.